Noobdev008/My-glamm-clone/README.md

    it will lead us to the Success page where payment successful message will be shown
    ## Challenges:-
    We had faced a lot of issues in cloning the website.
 First of all we were not used to reading the code of other people.
-I was working on the cart functionality which was in Landing page done by Aashish.
+I was working on the cart functionality.
 There we faced some issues.
 We also sometimes had to fix some issues related to merging our code through github.

    ## Learning:-
    - We all became proficient in reading the code of team members.